Ludovic Carbone Magnetizer

 Is shingles contagious?

 40 years ago, shingles mainly affected adults over 80 years of age.
-Over the years, the age of its victims is rejuvenated to the point today that it affects infants.
+Over the years, the age of its victims is rejuvenated to 50 and today it affects infants.
 Remember, this is a virus.

 How do you get shingles?

-There are two theories: When you get chickenpox, you keep the shingles virus inside.
+There are two theories: When you get the chickenpox virus, you keep the shingles virus inside.
 The other less popular view now is the opposite: doing chickenpox would protect against chickenpox and shingles for a while.